 Looking forward to a new book?
 Then you probably wouldn’t like to miss the day it comes out.
 The same goes for your users.
 You can remind them about new ebooks, discounts, special offers, and recommendations.
 The Amazon Kindle app does that, and it works pretty well.

 Get users to interact with each other within your app.
 Build up a rating system with comments and likes so that people can learn more about books and choose ones they’ll truly enjoy.
-Goodreads is an example of a perfect network for readers, where users can easily add reviews, suggest books to read, and track each other’s progress.
+Goodreads is an example of a perfect network for online readers, where users can easily add reviews, suggest books to read, and track each other’s progress.

 Read also: How to Build an Audiobook App Like Audible